Alexandregiacomellileal/Update-computacional-tool/README.md

     - Error boxplot graphs illustrating the performance variations among the clamp-on ground meter, high-frequency, and a proposed method when applied in the context of estimating the SBC's grounding resistance turbines.
 These boxplots provide a visual representation of the errors associated with each method, facilitating a comprehensive comparison and analysis between them.

 10. [[Supporting files](https://github.com/Alexandregiacomellileal/Update-computacional-tool/tree/main/supporting%20files)]
    - This directory contains sub-algorithms and Excel spreadsheet files with data frames used by the authors in developing the proposed solution.
-Each module (sub-algorithm) performs a specific task, and when combined, the modules form the complete algorithm named ***Proposed_solution.py.*** Similarly, all the Excel files contain data frames that collectively contribute to the formatting of the ***Database.xlsx*** file.
+Each module (sub-algorithm) performs a specific task, and when combined, the modules form the complete algorithm named [[Proposed_solution.py](https://github.com/Alexandregiacomellileal/Update-computacional-tool/blob/main/Proposed_solution.py)].
+Similarly, all the Excel files contain data frames that collectively contribute to the formatting of the [[Database.xlsx](https://github.com/Alexandregiacomellileal/Update-computacional-tool/blob/main/Database.xlsx)] file.

 ________________________________________________________________________________________________________________________